nestybox/sysbox/README.md

   sudo sh -c "echo 1 > /proc/sys/kernel/unprivileged_userns_clone"
   ```

-* User "sysvisor" must be created in the system:
+* User "sysbox" must be created in the system:

   ```
-  $ sudo useradd sysvisor
+  $ sudo useradd sysbox
   ```

 ## Building & Installing

 ```
-$ make sysvisor
+$ make sysbox
 $ sudo make install
 ```

-Launch Sysvisor with:
+Launch Sysboxd with:

 ```
-$ sudo sysvisor &
+$ sudo sysbox &
 ```

-This launches the sysvisor-fs and sysvisor-mgr daemons.
+This launches the sysbox-fs and sysbox-mgr daemons.
 The daemons
-will log into `/var/log/sysvisor-fs.log` and
+will log into `/var/log/sysbox-fs.log` and
-`/var/log/sysvisor-mgr.log` (these logs are useful for
+`/var/log/sysbox-mgr.log` (these logs are useful for
 troubleshooting).

 ## Usage

 The easiest way to create system containers is to use Docker in
-conjunction with Sysvisor.
-It's also possible to use Sysvisor directly
+conjunction with Sysboxd.
+It's also possible to use Sysboxd directly
 (without Docker), but it's a lower level interface and thus a bit more
 cumbersome to use.

-### Docker + Sysvisor
+### Docker + Sysboxd

 Start by configuring the Docker daemon by creating or editing the
 `/etc/docker/daemon.json` file:

 ```
 {
-   "userns-remap": "sysvisor",
+   "userns-remap": "sysbox",
    "runtimes": {
-        "sysvisor-runc": {
+        "sysbox-runc": {
-            "path": "/usr/local/sbin/sysvisor-runc"
+            "path": "/usr/local/sbin/sysbox-runc"
         }
     }
 }
 ```

-Create a 'sysvisor' user that matches the one configured above in
+Create a 'sysbox' user that matches the one configured above in
 "userns-remap" section.

 ```
-$ sudo useradd sysvisor
+$ sudo useradd sysbox
 ```

 Then re-start the Docker daemon.
 In hosts with systemd: